dflorez0/LuaOOPTutorial/README.md

 require 'OOP'
 ```

-`package.path` line register src and lib folder to path to quickly load package
+The `package.path` line registers src and lib folders to the path to quickly load packages.
-`require 'OOP'` include the OOP.lua file for simplified object oriented programming
+`require 'OOP'` includes the OOP.lua file for simplified object oriented programming
-You can see the file has a header with the file name, its author and its creation date.
+You can see the file has a header with the file name, its author and its creation date. --TODO: maybe even mention the common definition of a header in the syntax section.

 #### Animal.lua ####

-In _src_ folder we add an _Animal.lua_ file defining an Animal class.
+In the _src_ folder we add an _Animal.lua_ file defining an Animal class.
 ```lua
 -- Animal.lua
 -- Author: joel